jojozhuang/jojozhuang.github.io/_posts/2016-03-15-building-course-player-with-signalr-and-aspnet.md

     }
 }
 ```
-Create view for this controller.
-Create view in folder 'Views/DummyPlayer' with name .
+Create view for this controller in folder `/Views/DummyPlayer` with the name `Index.cshtml`.
 ```html

 @{